jenkinsci/vectorcast-execution-plugin/README.md

 - Tree charts that show the distribution of the metrics by type (line, branch, MC/DC Pairs, Function Coverage, etc.)
-- Tabular listing of all environments/files with their coverage and complexity -Trend charts of the coverage over time
+- Tabular listing of all environments/files with their coverage and complexity
+- Trend charts of the coverage over time

-[!NOTE] Legacy Plugin Info
+:warning: Legacy Plugin Info
 This is a legacy plugin and will have no futher development beyond bug fixes and security updates

 <img src="docs/images/vcc_cov_report.png" width="690" height="302" />

-## Job Creation Options
+### Job Creation Options

 The user can customize additional parameters for job creation by selecting the **Job Creation Options**: